Mike Kernell

-Mike Kernell (born December 20, 1951, in Memphis, Tennessee) is a former member of the Tennessee House of Representatives, 1975-2012.
-Kernell is married with two children.
+Michael L. Kernell (born December 20, 1951) is an American politician who served as a member of the Tennessee House of Representatives from 1975 to 2013.

-Kernell, a Democrat, was first elected to the 89th Tennessee General Assembly in 1974.
+Kernell, a Democrat, was first elected to the Tennessee General Assembly in 1974.
 He lives in Memphis and represented the 93rd district (a portion of Shelby County).
 He was Vice Chair of the Government Operations Committee and was a member of the Conservation and Environment Committee, the Parks and Tourism and Wildlife Subcommittee.

 Kernell opposed 2004 cutbacks to TennCare, which he criticized for moving the burden of paying for medical care received by the uninsured to local taxpayers.